uxuimercergroup/generator-evolution/README.md

 1. Using the cli, change directory (cd) to your current working directory
 2. Copy and paste this command into the cli: `npm install`, you may need to run `sudo npm install` if the regular command does not work.
-3. Project dependencies should then be retrieved from npm and installed.
+3. Project dependencies should then be retrieved from NPM and installed.
 4. Proceed to use build tools like `grunt`.

 ## Using the Build Tools